boosh/iceit/README.md

 You will be prompted for various settings, such as your AWS account credentials and GPG encryption key ID.
 IceIt will then create a new subdirectory under ~/.iceit with the profile name, and write a config file.
 It will also export your GPG keys into that directory so they can be backed up.
+Finally, for safety, you will be prompted for a passphrase to use to encrypt your keys before uploading them to Amazon S3.

 Note: When selecting a GPG key ID, choose a key without a passphrase.
 IceIt encrypts and signs files before backing them up, and signing requires the private key.
 If it is protected by a passphrase, it will not be possible for